 Baicapil Joins the Club

-— Also available on Amazon is United Pure’s Baicapil plus Capixyl based combination shampoo.
+— Also available on Amazon is United Pure’s Hair Growth Support serum and shampoo line.
+It contains Redensyl, Baicapil and Capixyl.

 Interestingly, reader “Toccata” posted the below comment on this blog in January 2019: